ZiddiaMUGEN/M-Creirwy/Diary.md

 This is a log of any work I do on the character so I remember what I worked on.

+### 2025-08-29

+- implement MoveType trigger into mtl
+- add a step in Explorer helper to search for viable Ayu-Ayu (MoveType=H) state
+- put Explorer state discovery variables into Var Storage
+- implement both low and high Ayuayu discovery

 ### 2025-08-28

 - fix a couple mtl bracketing issues